mlochbaum/BQN/doc/reshape.md

         +´˘ ↑‿4 ⥊ ⟨0,2,1,1, 5,9,6,4, 3,3,3,3, 9,7⟩

 Computed Reshape can even be used with structural Under.
 Only the `∘` case really makes sense, although `⌊`, which leaves trailing elements unchanged, could conceivably be useful.
-Below, we either split the argument into three groups and reverse their order or reverse it in groups of three.
+Below, we split one argument into three groups and [reverse](reverse.md) their order, and reverse groups of three in another.

         ⌽⌾(3‿∘⊸⥊) ↕15

         ⌽⌾(∘‿3⊸⥊) "nolyricshere"